FLARE: Fast Low-rank Attention Routing Engine: Benchmarking and Comparison

 Following the hyperparameter recommendations outlined in the code of \cite{wu2024transolver}, GNOT is trained with 30\% of the steps dedicated to warm-up, and gradient clipping with max\_norm = $0.1$.
 The recommended batch size for Transolver is 1 for elasticity, and 4 for the remaining 2D problems.
 The batch size is set to 2 for elasticity, 4 for the remaining 2D benchmarks and 1 for the 3D benchmarks.

-\paragraph{FLARE.} For all problems, we employ $B=8$ blocks with a feature dimension of $C=64$.
+\paragraph{FLARE.} All attention operations in FLARE are implemented using \texttt{scaled\_dot\_product\_attention} (SDPA) in \texttt{torch.nn.functional}, as shown in \autoref{fig:FLARE_pseudocode1}; this allows PyTorch to dispatch to fused SDPA backends (e.g., FlashAttention-style kernels) when available.
+For all problems, we employ $B=8$ blocks with a feature dimension of $C=64$.
 We set the number of residual layers and the number of key/value projection layers to 3, and vary the head dimension as $D\in\{4,8\}$, the number of latent tokens as $M\in\{64, 128, 256\}$ The hyperparameters for each test case are presented in \autoref{tab:model_config_FLARE}.